agg23/writings/posts/hacking_ai_pin.md

 ## First access

 As soon as I gained ADB access to the Pin I tried running a demo app, and a few minutes later I had it projecting my cat profile picture and displaying a live video feed from the camera.
 That's really good!
 Maybe we have full access to all of the hardware, and we're basically free to modify the device at will.
 I dumped as much of the filesystem as possible (which is necessarily incomplete due to the limited access due to non-root user) and figured how to disable the onboarding experience, dropping me into the (very non-functional) base `SystemNavigation` UI.
 However, attempting to connect to a remote HTTP server resulted in an exception and `avc` errors logged to the console.

-[TODO] Where to put this?

-I am rather unfamiliar with Android, having last developed on it approximately 15 years ago (and only barely then).
-Gaining access to the Pin was a whole new set of things to learn.
-I am very skeptical about the future of generative AI as it is, its concerns for the future of humanity, copyright, and more, but I used this project as my first entry in trying to familiarize myself with appling LLMs for technical work.
-I can very confidently say that I could not have figured out what I did about Android without the help of LLMs.
-The codegen was of questionable worth, but the research was invaluable, even though there were several instances directed by LLM that wasted a double digit number of hours on something completely infeasible (but not trivially verifiable by someone uninformed).

 ## Searching for a crack